PraneshASP/huffathon-challenge-2/README.md

 Greetings, Huffoor!
 This document will guide you through the steps to solve this challenge and register your solution.

+**NOTE** -- after you submit, if you want to change your Huff code (for example to try and optimize even more) Please remember to retain your original code that matches the hash!
+The winner's Huff code will be human reviewed and if it doesn't match the Hash you submitted then it will not count.

 ## Overview

 In a realm where mystical forces and advanced technology coexist, the **Lost temple of Ethereum** stands as a pinnacle of untold power.
 Guarded by three sacred gates, the temple's treasures remain a mystery, accessible only to those who prove their worth.
 The majestic horse **Etherion**, a guardian crafted from Ether itself, watches over these gates.
 Etherion will only step aside for adventurer who can solve the three divine challenges that bar the way to the temple's inner sanctum by deciphering the hidden logic and implementing them using Huff.

 Your mission is simple: solve these challenges with the **least gas cost** to win Etherion's approval, open the sacred gates, and claim the temple's long-hidden treasures.

 <br>